Can Beginners Trek to Nepal? Is it possible to trek in Nepal for the beginners?

 Read the inclusions in your trekking package carefully

 Some companies advertise a much lower price but it does not include accommodation or meals.
 You may find the cost to end up greater than those higher priced all-inclusive packages.
+Beware with illegal operators in Nepal who may hook you buttering the cheapest price.

 Find out how many people will be in your group